allenokech/SFIA2-Project/README.md

 ![Service_Arch](./documentation/Sercive-Architecture.png)

-Breaking down the diagram: Service 1 sends a 'GET' request to Services 2 and 3 in order to retrieve a randomly generated race and class, Services 2 and 3 adhere to this and return a data object at random, Service 1 then sends a 'POST' request to Service 4 with the generated race and class from the aformentioned Services.
-Service 4 then sends a 'POST' request to return the final build for the character.
+Breaking down the architecture of the application's services: firstly, the Frontend (Service 1) sends a 'GET' request to Services 2 and 3 in order to retrieve a randomly generated race and class, next, Services 2 and 3 adhere to this by returning a data object each at random, the Frontend then sends a 'POST' request to Service 4 with the generated race and class from the aformentioned Services.
+Service 4 then sends a 'POST' request back to the Fronted to return the final build for the character.
+Additionaly, once Service 4 has returned the final results to the Frontend based on the previous services' outcomes, the Frontend then persists the new character build into the MySQL database.
+Finally, the user can now access the Frontend of the application through reverse proxy, made possible by Nginx.

 #### VCS- Branch Modelling
 Below is my feature branch model: